kennysmart1/Machine_Learning_with_R_and_Excel/README.md

 This repo contains projects involving machine learning and big data analysis.

-The projects can be of different types and of different case study
+The projects are of different case study